2001 Miami Hurricanes football team: Legacy

-The 2001 Miami Hurricanes are considered by some experts and historians to be the greatest team in college football history.
-The Hurricanes scored 512 (42.6 points per game) points while yielding only 117 (9.75 points allowed per game).
-Miami beat opponents by an average of 32.9 points per game, the largest margin in the school's history, and set the NCAA record for largest margin of victory over consecutive ranked teams (124–7).
+The 2001 Miami Hurricanes are widely considered to be one of the greatest teams in college football history.
+The Hurricanes scored 512 (42.6 points per game) points while yielding only 117 (9.75 points allowed per game), for an average of 32.9 points a game, the largest in the schools history, and while they needed decisive plays late in the fourth quarter to secure victories over Boston College and Virginia Tech, Miami won every other game on its schedule by at least 22 points, and set the NCAA record for largest margin of victory over consecutive ranked teams (124–7).
 The offense set the school scoring record, while the defense led the nation in scoring defense (fewest points allowed), pass defense, and turnover margin.
-Additionally, the Hurricane defense scored eight touchdowns of its own.
+Additionally, the Hurricane defense scored eight touchdowns of its own, and those points would have been enough to give Miami an 8-4 record even if the offense had scored no touchdowns over the season.
 Six players earned All-American status and six players were finalists for national awards, including Maxwell Award winner, Ken Dorsey, and Outland Trophy winner, Bryant McKinnie.
 Dorsey was also a Heisman finalist, finishing third.

 Among the numerous stars on the 2001 Miami squad were: quarterback Ken Dorsey; running backs Clinton Portis, Willis McGahee, Najeh Davenport, and Frank Gore; tight end Jeremy Shockey; wide receiver Andre Johnson; offensive tackle Bryant McKinnie; defensive linemen Jerome McDougle, William Joseph, and Vince Wilfork; linebackers Jonathan Vilma and D.J.
 Williams; and defensive backs Ed Reed, Mike Rumph, and Phillip Buchanon.
 Additional contributors included future stars Kellen Winslow II, Sean Taylor, Antrel Rolle, Vernon Carey, and Rocky McIntosh.
-In all, an extraordinary 17 players from the 2001 Miami football team were drafted in the first-round of the NFL Draft (5 in the 2002 NFL Draft: Buchanon, McKinnie, Reed, Rumph, and Shockey; 4 in 2003: Johnson, Joseph, McDougle, and McGahee; 6 in 2004: Carey, Taylor, Vilma, Wilfork, Williams, and Winslow; 1 in 2005: Rolle; and 1 in 2006: Kelly Jennings).
+In all, an extraordinary 17 players from the 2001 Miami football team were drafted in the first-round of the NFL draft (5 in the 2002 NFL draft: Buchanon, McKinnie, Reed, Rumph, and Shockey; 4 in 2003: Johnson, Joseph, McDougle, and McGahee; 6 in 2004: Carey, Taylor, Vilma, Wilfork, Williams, and Winslow; 1 in 2005: Rolle; and 1 in 2006: Kelly Jennings).

-Overall, 38 members of the team would be selected in the NFL Draft.
+Overall, 38 members of the team would be selected in the NFL draft.
 As of 2013, they had earned a combined total of 43 trips to the Pro Bowl: Ed Reed (9), Andre Johnson (7), Frank Gore (5), Vince Wilfork (5), Jeremy Shockey (4), Jonathan Vilma (3), Willis McGahee (2), Chris Myers (2), Clinton Portis (2), Antrel Rolle (2), Sean Taylor (2), Bryant McKinnie (1), and Kellen Winslow II (1).
 In addition, Vilma, Shockey, Wilfork, Joseph, Rolle, McKinnie, and Reed have won the Super Bowl.
 It has been estimated that the 2001 Hurricanes would cost nearly $120 million as an NFL team as early as 2009.